rzk-lang/sHoTT/src/simplicial-hott/04a-right-orthogonal.rzk.md

 If `ϕ ⊂ ψ` is left orthogonal to `α : A' → A` then so is `χ × ϕ ⊂ χ × ψ` for every other shape `χ`.

+The following proof uses a lot of currying and uncurrying and relies on (the naive form of) extension extensionality.

 ```rzk
 #def is-right-orthogonal-to-shape-× uses (naiveextext)